NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 Configure the Build
 ---------------------

 Choose the COMPILER, MPI, and PYTHON version, and specify any other aspects of the build that you would like.
-For Level 1 systems, a default configuration can be found in the applicable ``config/config_<platform>.sh`` file.
-For Level 2-4 systems, selections can be made by editing the config/config_custom.sh file to reflect the appropriate compiler, mpi, and python choices for your system.
+For `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, a default configuration can be found in the applicable ``config/config_<platform>.sh`` file.
+For Level 2-4 systems, selections can be made by editing the ``config/config_custom.sh`` file to reflect the appropriate compiler, MPI, and Python choices for your system.
 If Lmod is installed on your system, you can view package options using the ``module avail`` command.

 Some of the parameter settings available are: